wriaz/kubeadm/README.md

          cd kubeadm
          ./run.sh
-    Script can take 5-10 minutes of more (based on your internet speed).
+Script can take 5-10 minutes or more (based on your internet speed).
 Wait for the script to finish.

 Single node Kuberentes installation with kubeadm is ready.